-The Corporation believes that it is in the best interest of the Corporation and its shareholders to align the financial interests of the Directors and Executive Officers with the interests of the shareholders of the Corporation.
+The Corporation believes that it is in the best interest of the Corporation and its Shareholders to align the financial interests of the directors and executive officers with the interests of the Shareholders of the Corporation.

-The Corporation adopted an Equity Ownership Policy on February 23, 2021 that requires its Directors and Executive Officers to own Common Shares of Vista Gold Corp, RSUs, or DSUs having a fair market value equal to a multiple of the base annual salary (or in the case of a Director, the annual cash retainer paid to the Director by the Corporation), as follows:
+The Corporation adopted an Equity Ownership Policy on February 23, 2021 that requires its directors and executive officers to own Common Shares, restricted share units ("RSUs"), or deferred share units ("DSUs") of Vista Gold Corp., having a fair market value equal to a multiple of the base annual salary (or in the case of a director, the annual cash retainer) paid to the director or executive officer by the Corporation, as follows:

-DirectorsThree (3) times annual cash retainerCEOThree (3) times annual base salaryCFO and COOTwo (2) times annual base salaryVice PresidentsOne (1) times annual base salary
+Directors Three (3) times annual cash retainer CEO Three (3) times annual base salary CFO and COO Two (2) times annual base salary Vice Presidents One (1) times annual base salary

-Directors are required to achieve this ownership threshold within three years, and Executive Officers are required to achieve this ownership threshold within five years, from the later of the date this policy is adopted by the Board and the date the individual became a Director or Executive Officer of the Company.
+Directors are required to achieve this ownership threshold within three years, and executive officers are required to achieve this ownership threshold within five years, from the later of the date this policy is adopted by the Board and the date the individual became a director or executive officer of the Corporation.

-The following may be used in determining Share ownership: a) Shares owned directly (including through open market purchases or acquired and held upon vesting of equity awards); b) Restricted Share Units (whether vested or not vested); and c) Deferred Share Units.
-Unexercised stock options (whether vested or unvested) do not count toward the minimum equity ownership requirements.
+The following may be used in determining Common Share ownership: (a) Common Shares owned directly (including through open market purchases or acquired and held upon vesting of equity awards); (b) RSUs (whether vested or not vested); and (c) DSUs.
+Unexercised options to purchase Common Shares ("Options") granted under the Corporation's Stock Option Plan (the "Stock Option Plan") (whether vested or unvested) do not count toward the minimum equity ownership requirements.

-If the annual base salary of an Executive Officer, or the annual cash retainer of a Director, is increased, such Executive Officer or Director will be required to achieve the required minimum equity ownership level within two years of the effective date of the increase in base salary or retainer.

-Each individual Director and Executive Officer is required to maintain his or her minimum ownership level throughout his or her term as an officer or director of the Corporation and securities may not be the object of specific monetization or other hedging arrangements to reduce or offset exposure to the market value of these holdings.
+If the annual base salary of an executive officer, or the annual cash retainer of a director, is increased, such executive officer or director will be required to achieve the required minimum equity ownership level within two years of the effective date of the increase in base salary or retainer.
+Each individual director and executive officer is required to maintain his or her minimum ownership level throughout his or her term as an officer or director of the Corporation and securities may not be the object of specific monetization or other hedging arrangements to reduce or offset exposure to the market value of these holdings.